How to Help Your Student Adjust to In-person Learning

 Middle school and high school will provide students with opportunities to choose classes that they find interesting, such as art, coding, choir, drama, or band.
 Encourage your student to take advantage of these classes.
 Also, there are opportunities to explore classes that they may like to try out.
 Your student might discover an interest in a subject that they were not previously exposed to.

 The above tips are just some of the ways you can support your students when they return to in-person learning!

 Tagged: After School Program in Yorba Linda, After School Program in Brea, After School Program in FullertonOptimus Learning School is a tutoring center in Brea serving Fullerton, Placentia, and Yorba Linda.
 Since 2008, we have been helping students from kindergarten through high school achieve their academic goals through our various programs such as our home school, after school program, homework help, and private tutoring.
-We also offer seasonal programs, such as our popular summer camp and virtual summer camp, as well as many enrichment classes year-round, such as coding, STEM, piano, art, Chinese, and Korean which will help shape creative and well-rounded students.
+We also offer seasonal programs such as our popular summer camp.
+There are many enrichment classes year-round, such as coding, STEM, piano, and art which will help shape creative and well-rounded students.
 Are you ready to kickstart your child’s education?
 Send an inquiry form or contact us today!